84 Notable alumni of

 -

-Shirley Sears Chater is an American nurse, educational administrator and government official.
+Shirley Sears Chater is an American nurse, educational administrator and government official who served as the 12th commissioner of the Social Security Administration from 1993 until 1997.
 In the 1970s and 1980s, Chater held faculty appointments in nursing and education at the University of California, San Francisco (UCSF) and the University of California, Berkeley, respectively.
 She worked as an administrator at UCSF and then worked for two national education councils.

 -